Hermès Oran sandals… where to start?

 The toe box to the end of the heel of the Oran sandal measures 25.2 cm or 9.9 inches.

 Because Hermès Orans are slide sandals, you do not need to adjust your size due to different types of leather.
-Your main concern should be if your foot reaches either end of the shoe.

 Question: Is it weird to put a pair of Hermès sandals on a kitchen scale?

-Answer: idk, but I did it anyways.
+Answer: Idk, but I did it anyways.

 Hermès Oran sandals weigh 380 grams or 0.83 pounds, vs. a pair of Havaiana rubber slim flip flops which weigh 245 grams or 0.54 pounds.

-At less than a pound, the Orans are relatively light.
-You don’t have to worry about feeling weighed down when you wear them.
+At less than a pound, the Orans are relatively light – you don’t have to worry about feeling weighed down when you wear them.

 As for walking, they do not have arch support, so long distance walks are not ideal.
-They are essentially flat sandals with a 0.6 cm or 0.25 inch heel.
-For moderate walks (>1 mile), they’re relatively comfortable.
+They are quite flat with a 0.6 cm or 0.25 inch heel.

 I haven’t experienced any problems with them sliding off while I walk, but I have experienced blisters on the top of my big toe and the side of my foot.